-As we start our research about the best cross-platform framework, we notice that the leaders here are the React Native and Flutter framework.
+As we start our research about the best cross-platform framework, we notice that the leaders here are the React Native App Development Service Providers and Flutter framework.
 But, to be fair, both the platforms assist the developers in enhancing their productivity and mitigating the Time to Market (TTM) in shipping the application to the App Store and Google Play.

 This is definitely a hard decision to make!
 Further, Statista states that React Native and Flutter have bagged the most prominent solutions for cross-platform software development of mobile applications.
 To be precise, it is best to go for Flutter if the client wants a simple application with a minimum budget.
 But in case, the budget is sufficient and the app is equipped with complex features, one should opt for React Native.

 Want to find the best framework?
 Keep reading as we take a deeper into both React Native and Flutter.

 React Native can be used for applications with a simplified user interface, applications with reusable components, simple cross-platform applications, quick prototype applications, and more.
 Many popular applications such as Walmart, Instagram, Facebook, and SoundCloud were built using the React Native framework.

 Want to convert your idea into a successful app or website?
 Schedule your free call with our expert now.

 Flutter is an open-source framework that functions with a language developed by Google called Dart.
 The framework is mainly suitable for enhanced user interfaces that are used to create cross-platform applications with a single codebase.
 Flutter enables developers to develop flexible and expressive user interfaces with native performances.
 Furthermore, the framework is supported by a dedicated team of Google developers along with the Flutter community.